Dirivial/countdownSolver/README.md

 Small application for solving the questions on the British game show "Countdown", airing on Channel 4.
+As of right now, it only solves for the maths round and I don't plan on adding the functionality to solve for the words round.